Speeding-up Graph Algorithms via Clique Partitioning: The Proposed Algorithm

-\textbf{Time complexity of \textsf{CSA}.} \textsf{CSA} takes $O(n \log n)$ to sort the degrees of vertices~$d_w$, in Line~2.
+\textbf{Time complexity of \textsf{CSA}.} In Line~2 \textsf{CSA} takes $O(n \log n)$ to sort the degrees of vertices~$d_w$.
 The while loop in Lines 4-6, takes at most $O(n)$ to select vertices for the $\delta$-cliques.
 The for loop (Lines 8-13) executes~$O(\gamma)$ times, where~$1\leq \gamma \leq \frac{n}{\hat{k}}$.
 In the for loop, Line 9 and~10 takes $O(\hat{k})$ and $O(n\hat{k})$ to find the right and left partition of the $c$-th $\delta$-clique, respectively. \textsf{CSA} takes $O(n\hat{k})$ to remove the edges in the $c$-th $\delta$-clique, in Line~12.
 It takes $O(\hat{k})$ to update the degrees $d_{w}\in K_{c}$, in Line~13.
 Therefore, the total running time of \textsf{CSA} is dominated by Lines 10 and 12 and thus \textsf{CSA} takes $O(n \gamma \hat{k})$ time. \looseness=-1

-{\textbf{Time complexity of} \textbf{\textsf{CPGC}}}. \textsf{CPGC} takes $O(n^2)$ to calculate the degrees~$d_w$ of vertices in~$W$ in Lines \mbox{2-4}.
-The running time of the while loop (Lines 6-13) is dominated by the running time of the function \textsf{CSA} in Line~7 which is given by Algorithm~\ref{alg:CSA}. \textsf{CSA} takes $O(n\gamma \hat{k})$ to remove $\gamma \hat{k} n^{1-\delta}$ edges.
+{\textbf{Time complexity of} \textbf{\textsf{CPGR}}}. \textsf{CPGR} takes $O(n^2)$ to calculate the degrees~$d_w$ of vertices in~$W$ in Lines 6-8.
+The running time of the while loop (Lines 10-17) is dominated by the running time of the function \textsf{CSA} in Line~11 which is given by Algorithm~\ref{alg:CSA}. \textsf{CSA} takes $O(n\gamma \hat{k})$ to remove $\gamma \hat{k} n^{1-\delta}$ edges.
 Therefore, on average it takes $O(n^{\delta})$ time to remove one edge from the given graph.
-Thus, the while loop in \textsf{CPGC} takes $O(m n^{\delta})$ time to extract $\delta$-cliques.
-In the end, to compress the graph, \textsf{CPGC} in Lines 14-15, takes linear time.
-Therefore, the total running time of \textsf{CPGC} is $O(mn^{\delta})$ which is dominated by the while loop in Lines 6-13. \looseness=-1
+Thus, the while loop in \textsf{CPGR} takes $O(m n^{\delta})$ time to extract $\delta$-cliques.
+In the end, to restructure the graph, \textsf{CPGR} in Lines 18-21, takes linear time.
+Therefore, the total running time of \textsf{CPGR} is $O(mn^{\delta})$ which is dominated by the while loop in Lines 10-17. \looseness=-1